Create and test desktop UI flows

 Right clicks may not play back correctly.
 In such case, while recording, click left to focus UI flows on the target user interface element, and then right click.

-If UI flows no longer records or plays back Windows applications after installing a new version, uninstall the previous version and then install a new version.
+If UI flows no longer records or plays back Windows applications after installing a new version, confirm you have the latest version.

 Unsupported application types